munificent/craftinginterpreters/book/the-lox-language.md

 var baconAndToast = Breakfast("bacon", "toast");
 baconAndToast.serve("Dear Reader");
+// "Enjoy your bacon and toast, Dear Reader."
 ```

 ### Inheritance

-Every object-oriented language lets you know not define methods, but reuse them
+Every object-oriented language lets you not only define methods, but reuse them
 across multiple classes or objects.
 For that, Lox supports single inheritance.
 When you declare a class, you can specify a class that it inherits from using
 <span name="less">`<`</span>: